 7.2 Conditions

-Alcohol and Other Drug Programming, Evaluation, and/or Testing
+Alcohol and/or Other Drug Programming, Evaluation, and/or Testing

-A student may be required to participate in alcohol and other drug programming as a result of participating in any incident involving the use or abuse of alcohol and other drugs.
+A student may be required to participate in alcohol and/or other drug programming as a result of participating in any incident involving the use or abuse of alcohol and/or other drugs.
 The University reserves the right to require alcohol/drug testing and/or evaluation as a condition of enrollment or continued enrollment when:

-a) A student’s conduct endangers or may endanger the safety of themselves, others, or property, and/or
+A student’s conduct endangers or may endanger the safety of themselves, others, or property, and/or

-b) A pattern of conduct has been demonstrated by a student.
+A pattern of misconduct has been demonstrated by a student.

 Written Assignments